 Hopefully you’re now convinced of the value of integrating storytelling into your upcoming learning experiences – whether they be online, in-person, or hybrid.

 Here are 3 simple ways to do it:

 🙋 #1 – NAME GAME: THE STORY OF MY NAME

 When you bring a group of strangers together, learning each other’s names is often the first thing we do – and yet, we are so tired of hearing people introduce themselves only to have the group tune out and forget how to pronounce everyone’s name in minutes.

-One of our favorite name games is “The Story of My Name”.
+One of our favorite name games (from our Play on Purpose library) is “The Story of My Name”.
 Have each person introduce themselves by stating how to pronounce their name and a deeper story behind it.